Rengan Rajaratnam cleared, U.S. insider trading streak snapped

 "Absolutely," Rajaratnam said.

-Three years after jurors in the same courthouse convicted Raj Rajaratnam, 57, for an insider trading scheme that resulted in $63.8 million in illicit profit.
-He is serving an 11-year prison sentence.
+The verdict came more than three years after jurors in the same courthouse convicted Raj Rajaratnam, 57, for an insider trading scheme that resulted in $63.8 million in illicit profit, earning him an 11-year prison sentence.

-Before Tuesday, a crackdown on insider trading led by Manhattan U.S. Attorney Preet Bharara's office had resulted in the conviction of 81 people with no acquittals since October 2009.
+Before Tuesday, a crackdown on insider trading led by Manhattan U.S. Attorney Preet Bharara's office had resulted in the conviction of 81 individuals with no acquittals since October 2009.

 "While we are disappointed with the verdict on the sole count that the jury was permitted to consider, we respect the jury trial system whatever the outcome," Bharara said in a statement.